Is NYC ready to move on from COVID? Depends on who you ask

 But with the city preparing to lift more mask and vaccination mandates, the question is: Are New Yorkers mentally prepared to turn the page on the virus and give up precautions that got the city through its darkest days?

-Mayor Eric Adams has said he plans to lift mask requirements in schools and vaccination mandates in restaurants, bars, gyms, theaters and other cultural and entertainment venues as soon as March 7, with a final decision to come Friday on the timing of the rollback.
+Mayor Eric Adams has said he plans to lift mask requirements in schools and vaccination mandates in restaurants, bars, gyms, theaters and other cultural and entertainment venues as soon as Monday, with a decision likely to come before the weekend on the timing of the rollback.

 There will still be some rules: Masks will still be required on public transportation.
 Public and private employers in the city will still — for now — be required to bar unvaccinated people from the workplace.